matthias-prangl/hsro-inf-kp.github.io/README.md

 Apart from the obvious requirement of being a mutable variable you also have to explicitly state that you pass a mutable reference `&mut` to a function.
 There can be no other reference to the value while a mutable reference is alive.
 The example above will produce a compiler error, since the code tries to pass a mutable reference while a immutable reference is active on the same value.

+### Rules for References

+There really are only two major rules for using references:
+- You can either have _one_ mutable **or** _any number_ of immutable references.
+- All references must be valid at any time

 ## Lifetimes